 Eat at The Fish House

 There’s arguably no better spot to feel like you are dining in the keys than at The Fish House Key Largo.
 The Fish House is one of the best Key Largo restaurants and is a quirky place with delicious local seafood every night.
-Their grouper can be served in many ways, and their drinks are fun and fabulous to enjoy with a group of friends or family on your Florida Keys road trip.
+Their grouper can be served in many ways, and their drinks are fun and fabulous to enjoy with friends or family on your Florida Keys road trip.
+Although the food was great, my favorite part was the atmosphere, which made me want to return.
+If you think about what the Florida Keys were like 40 years ago – this place may come to mind!

 Check into Baker’s Cay

 The best place to stay in Key Largo is Baker’s Cay.
 This 13-acre, 200-room private resort is one of the most comfortable places we’ve stayed in the United States.
 Baker’s Cay has a great location off the Overseas Highway, with a large private beach big enough for the entire family to enjoy.
+In true Florida Keys fashion, the water is calm and inviting, and there are plenty of activities to enjoy during the day.

 The Baker’s Cay beach has fun toys like stand-up paddleboards, clear kayaks, and jet skis.
-Or, if you don’t feel like spiking your adrenaline, just kick back with a book and a pina colada from the tiki bar.
+If you don’t feel like spiking your adrenaline, you can kick back with a book and a pina colada from the tiki bar.
+The rooms at Bakers Cay are modern and romantic.
+We enjoyed an oceanfront room and enjoyed falling asleep to the sound of the ocean nearby.

-If you’re bringing the fur babies, rest assured as Baker’s Cay is pet friendly and even has dog tiki huts!
+If you’re bringing the fur babies, rest assured, as Baker’s Cay is pet-friendly and even has dog tiki huts!
 There are also two swimming pools with a waterfall, a beautiful marina area, and a romantic dock to enjoy drinks on while the sun goes down.
 Rest comfortably here before continuing your Key Largo to Key West journey.

 Islamorada